 The Falchion is a one-handed, single-edged sword of European origin.
-Its design is reminiscent of the Persian scimitar or the Chinese dadao, and combines the weight and power of an axe with the versatility of a sword.
+Its design is reminiscent of the Persian scimitar or the Chinese dadao and combines an ax’s weight and power with a sword’s versatility.

 The medieval Falchion had a curve one-edged blade, while the European version had a short back edge.
-It was 37 to 40 inches in length and weighted about 1 to 2 pounds.
+It was 37 to 40 inches in length and weighed about 1 to 2 pounds.

-Falchions almost always included a single edge with a slight curve on the blade towards the point on the end and most were also affixed with a quilloned crossguard for the hilt in similar to that of the arming swords.
+Falchions almost always included a single edge with a slight curve on the blade towards the point on the end, and most were also affixed with a quilloned crossguard for the hilt is similar to that of the arming swords.

-Unlike the double-edged swords of Europe, few actual swords of this type have survived to the present day.
+Unlike Europe’s double-edged swords, few actual swords of this type have survived to the present day.